 Aerospace Engineering - Foundation Degree

+A minimum of 80 UCAS points (excluding Functional Skills) in an appropriate discipline and GCSEs in English Language, maths and a science subject at grade C/4 or above.
 Applicants who are able to demonstrate relevant work/life skills or knowledge will also be considered on an individual basis.

 Modules and Assessment

 This course is delivered on a modular basis, delivering the Foundation Degree Qualification after two years of study, with the option to progress to a top-up year to attain a Bachelor’s Degree.

 Content is delivered over two weekdays, which enables you to flexibly allocate a further three weekdays for your self-study and work placements.
 Independent study makes up a significant portion of Higher Education.
 Here, we provide a structure which gradually eases you into the structure of Higher Education, proving the best opportunity for you to develop your academic skills and literacy.